hashintel/hash/packages/engine/stdlib/README.md

 ## Discussion
-You can get support with or discuss HASH and the HASH stdlib on our [community forum](https://community.hash.ai/) or [Discord server](https://hash.ai/discord).
+You can get support with or discuss HASH and the HASH stdlib on our [support forum](https://hash.community/) or community [Discord server](https://hash.ai/discord).